bernie-skipole/indipyclient/docs/source/usage/queclient.rst

 If this vector is a BLOB Vector, the value dictionary should be {membername:(blobvalue, blobsize, blobformat)...}

-The blobvalue could be a bytes object, a pathlib.Path or a file-like object.
+The blobvalue could be a bytes object, a pathlib.Path, a string path to a file or a file-like object.
 If blobsize of zero is used, the size value sent will be set to the number of bytes in the BLOB.

 Instead of a value dictionary, if value is set to a string, one of  "Never", "Also", "Only" an enableBLOB with this value will be sent.